-- If you are submitting data via SFTP, the file must be located in the proper subfolder to ensure delivery to the desired PMP. - To cancel data submission to a PMP, uncheck the box for that PMP.
-If you need to submit data to that PMP again in the future, you will have to go through the approval process again.
+- If you are submitting data via SFTP, the file must be located in the proper sub-folder to ensure delivery to the desired PMP. - To cancel data submission to a PMP, uncheck the box for that PMP.
+Note that if you need to submit data to that PMP again in the future, you will have to go through the approval process again.